 That's SRE roles, but what about SRE practices?
 Before the inflection point mentioned before takes place, before you've hired dedicated SREs, it absolutely makes sense to introduce some of the more congruent SRE practices and SRE tools into your organization.

 Often DevOps organizations are the perfect place to plant these seeds because they already have a culture that values modern operations practices (as mentioned in Whither DevOps above).
 An easy example is one near and dear to the people who run this blog: incident response and post-incident follow up (the blameless postmortems from those incidents).
 Another might be around the creation of service level objectives (more on this in a later piece).
 As these practices become popular, as the culture changes as a result, and as some individuals start to gravitate towards a reliability-centric viewpoint, it becomes natural to consider introducing SRE as a full-time role for these people.

-If you’d like to see how a platform can help you adopt SRE (and DevOps) best practices via tools, our team at Blameless can show you how.
-Sign up for a trial at www.blameless.com .
+If you'd like to see how a platform can help you adopt SRE (and DevOps) best practices via tools, the Blameless team can show you how.
+Sign up for a trial at www.blameless.com.